10 Easy Diet Hacks You Need to Try Right Now

 Just Add Cinnamon

-Good news for carb-lovers: A series of studies printed in the American Journal of Clinical Nutrition found that adding a heaping teaspoon cinnamon to a starchy meal (like your morning oats) may help stabilize blood sugar and ward off insulin spikes that can lead to hunger, cravings and weight gain.
+Good news for carb-lovers: A series of studies printed in the American Journal of Clinical Nutrition found that adding a solid teaspoon cinnamon to a starchy meal (like your morning oats) actually may help stabilize blood sugar and ward off insulin spikes that can lead to hunger, cravings and weight gain.

 Nix Morning Snacks